The Uvalde Foundation For Kids STOPNOW School Patrols

 The process is multileveled.
 As noted above, the Uvalde Foundation For Kids first researches to see if the public, most importantly the direct school community (Parents/Students/Faculty), have a student safety concern at a particular school and/or desire for our teams presence, our dissemination of the information, intent and call for volunteers.
 It is important to note that STOPNOW TEAMS are not law enforcement nor have affiliation nor connection with law enforcement activities or authority as such.

-Obviously, as our foundation works with schools and districts across the nation, we respect and understand necessary protocols in place; particularly when it comes to school & student safety; along with the permissions required for on campus activities or collaboration.
+Our foundation respects and understand the need for necessary protocols in place; particularly when it comes to school & student safety; along with the permissions required for on campus activities or collaboration.

 While our foundation does have an on campus volunteer patrol program - STOPNOW patrols, by design are meant to prevent potential student safety issues from ever reaching students campus.